DanChurchill/car_price_predictor/README.md

 ## <a name="wrangle"></a>Data Acquisition and Preparation

-Data is acquired from the Codeup Database server using an SQL query within the modular function wrangle_zillow located in the wrangle.py file.
-This returns 43182 rows and 31 columns split into train, validate, and test dataframes in a 60% / 20% / 20% ratio.
+Data is acquired from a locally stored csv.
+This returns 558,881 rows and 16 columns.

-Preparation is performed in the wrangle function prior to splitting consisting of the following:
+Preparation is performed by the carwash1 function which completes the following:

-- Converts the transaction dates to Datetime format, and removes a row with a 2018 property erroneously saved in the 2017 table
-- Converted the fips data to the actual name of the county
-- Removes the leading digits and decimal portion of the census tract
-- Converts nulls to zero where applicable in binary columns
+- Converted nulls in transmission category to 'unknown'
-- Removes rows where unit count is greater than one, since these are likely erroneosly categorized as single-family
-- Deleted rows where a tax delinquency exists, as this could impact the tax values in ways we do not understand
-- Converted year built to age by subtracting the value from current year (2022)
-- Createed binary categorical columns for homes with greater than three bedrooms, and three to five garage parking spaces
-- One-hot encoded county, and bedroom count values
-- Renamed columns for clarity and to streamline programming
-- Rows with outliers are removed
+- Remaining nulls were dropped
+- Used string manipulation to standardize values in the make, model, trim, color, interior, and state categories
+- Filtered extreme outliers from our target variable, sellingprice

 [[Back to top](#top)]